VanTamNguyen/Networking-TDA/README.md

 # Networking-TDA
-Things I learn from the book: Computer Networking A Top-Down Approach
+Things I learn from the book *Computer Networking A Top-Down Approach*

 ## Chapter 1: Computer Networks and the Internet
 * **What is the Internet?**